JoshCheek/she_told_me_she_had_a_god_complex_i_told_her_i_was_an_atheist/Readme.md

 Cool features I'll probably never add
 -------------------------------------

+* When overriding, state old values above prompt for new
+* Confirm passwords
 * Set a time limit with which the master password is not needed (uhm, I think this means keep a process running in the bg that has the unencrypted file loaded, then always check for like a pid or something to talk to it and ask it for the password.)
 * Generate passwords given constraints